Best Laptop For Writers, Journalists, Bloggers, and More in 2023

 The Google Pixelbook Go hides ample power under its sleek, refined, finely painted magnesium outer shell and sturdy construction.
 There’s plenty of scope for customization here with CPU options ranging from an Intel Core m3 to a Core i7, RAM up to 16 GB, SSD storage up to 256 GB, a high-quality 1080p webcam, Wi-Fi, Bluetooth, an extra-large etched glass trackpad, and a beautiful 13.3-inch LCD touch screen display – there’s even a high-end model that features a 4K Ultra HD Molecular Display.
 However, you’ll pay considerably more for the pleasure.

-The full-size backlit keyboard marries both silent operation with satisfying bounce back and tactile feel thanks to Google’s proprietary ‘Hush’ keys.
+The full-size backlit keyboard marries both silent operations with satisfying bounce back and tactile feel thanks to Google’s proprietary ‘Hush’ keys.
 Typing away for extended periods is a genuine pleasure, and those looking for an excellent keyboard at a reasonable price should strongly consider the Google Pixelbook Go.

-Battery life is another draw of the Google Pixelbook Go.
+Great battery life is another draw of the Google Pixelbook Go.
 A single charge delivers an astounding 12 hours of power, and through quick charging, the laptop can scoop up two hours of battery life for 20 minutes of charging.

 If you don’t mind Chrome OS’s limitations and prize typing comfort above anything else, then the Google Pixelbook Go comes highly recommended.